 Research Grants Awarded by the New Netherland Institute

-The NNRC in conjunction with the Institute and the NYS Office of Cultural Education offers 3-month residencies for graduate scholars working on a thesis, dissertation or article.
-Research in the field of New Netherland history and the Dutch Atlantic world is eligible.
+The NNRC in conjunction with the Fulbright Center of Amsterdam, the Netherlands, offers a 3-month residency for research in the field of New Netherland history and the Dutch Atlantic world.

 In honor of our late friend and colleague, the New Netherland Institute has established a Charles W. Wendell Memorial Fund to support what we hope will be an annual research award.
 Applications are due by February 15.